MicrosoftDocs/learn/learn-pr/language/csharp-null-safety/includes/3-expressing-intent.md

 In the preceding C# code:

-- The `salesTax` parameter is defined as being nullable.
+- The `salesTax` parameter is defined as being a nullable `IStateSalesTax`.
 - Within the method body, the `salesTax` is conditionally assigned using the null-coalescing operator.
   - This ensures that if `salesTax` was passed in as `null` that it will have a value.

 > [!TIP]
-> This is functionally equivalent as the following C# code:
+> This is functionally equivalent to the following C# code:
 >
 > ```csharp
 > public void CalculateSalesTax(IStateSalesTax? salesTax = null)